jzbjyb/DSSA/README.md

 offical Web Treck topic files, and diversity judgement files.
 We already provide you with these files in `data/baseline_run`, `data/wt_topics`, and `data/wt_judge` folders respectively.
 We use 4 Web Track ranging from 2009 to 2012 and the baseline rankings are generated from indri online service.
-Then run the following to generate train samples
+Run the following to generate train samples:
 ```shell
 $ python prep.py 1 20 5 train_sample.data # use top 20 docs and 5 negative random permutations
 ```